SalishSeaCast/docs/particles/ariane.rst

 Running Ariane: An example for Salish Sea model
 ------------------------------------------------------------------------------
-To run your own trajectory simulation with Salish Sea model output, create a run directory:
+To run your own trajectory simulation with Salish Sea model output, create a run directory.
+For example, on your local machine:

 .. code-block:: bash